 Some things are earned.
 Some things are worth fighting for…

 It’s 1782, Daniel and his sister Pearl arrive in London with the world at their feet and their future assured.
-Having escaped a Jamaican sugar plantation, Daniel fought for the British in the American War of Independence and was rewarded with freedom and an inheritance.
+Having escaped a Jamaican sugar plantation, Daniel fought for the British in the American War of Independence and was rewarded with freedom and an inheritance, but can he claim it?

 (Written with Kate Griffin under the pen name of Lila Cain)